In 1948

 up the masterplan, build

-able to restore the garden until the present shape.
+and so on to be able to restore the garden until the present shape.

 This might be the view towards the area of